sujit-sahu/home/content/home/featured.md

 weight: 30

-title: Textbook publication
+title: Textbook publications
-subtitle: 'Bayesian modeling of spatio-temporal data with R'
+subtitle: (1) <a href="bookipsRdbs"> Introduction to Probability, Statistics and  R; Foundations for Data-Based Sciences </a> (2) <a href="bookbmstdr/"> Bayesian modeling of spatio-temporal data with R. </a> All my other publications are listed on  <a href="/publicationlist.html">  my publication page. </a>
 content:
   # Page type to display.
 E.g. post, talk, publication...
   page_type: publication